Angry Birds Toons

-Angry Birds Toons is a Finnish short-form animated television series based on Rovio's Angry Birds.
-This animated series follows the adventures of the young birds as they guard their eggs against the piggies who want to steal them for their king to eat, as well as adventures from within each group, with episodes having been released weekly.
+Angry Birds Toons is a Finnish short-form animated television series based on Rovio's Angry Birds franchise.
+The series follows the adventures of the birds as they guard their eggs against the pigs, who want to steal them for their king to eat, as well as adventures from within each group.
+Episodes were released weekly from 2013 to 2016.